 Rate restructuring lowered the kWh energy rate and increased the basic charge from $34 to $36 in January 2016.
 The change follows rate policy set by the board to allocate costs fairly recover the basic cost of delivering electricity in the basic charge.
 Rate restructuring did not raise revenue for the co-op; in fact, revenue was reduced by $150,000 this year.

-SunTuria Solar opened in Centuria.
-Polk-Burnett and its power supplier, Dairyland Power Cooperative, developed the area's first utility-scale solar on a 10-acre site behind our Centuria office.
-The array was built, and is owned and operated by Chicago solar developer, SoCore Energy.
-The array will generate 1.25 MW of solar energy, enough to power 200 homes.
-Dairyland will purchase 80% of solar output and Polk-Burnett will purchase the additional 20%.
-Solar output will feed into Polk-Burnett's distribution system to benefit all members.
-"The project will provide clean, renewable energy at a fixed rate, replacing electricity from fossil fuel sources and providing long-term, stable energy prices," said General Manager Steve Stroshane.
+SunTuria Solar opens in Centuria.
+Polk-Burnett and its power supplier, Dairyland Power Cooperative, develop the area's first utility-scale solar on a 10-acre site behind our Centuria office.
+The array is built, owned and operated by Chicago solar developer, SoCore Energy.
+The array generates 1.25 MW of solar energy, enough to power 200 homes.
+Dairyland purchases 80% of solar output; Polk-Burnett purchases the additional 20%.
+Solar output feeds into Polk-Burnett's distribution system to benefit all members.
+"The project provides clean, renewable energy at a fixed rate, replacing electricity from fossil fuel sources and providing long-term, stable energy prices," said General Manager Steve Stroshane.